Esukhia/Admin/.github/ISSUE_TEMPLATE/RFC.md

 _ Include quantity metrics and descriptions of the quality requirements.
 Use examples to illustrate the deliverables._

 ### 5. Constraints
-*Pick one of the 3 options: Cheap & Cheap, Fast & Good or Cheap & Fast and fill in the following.*
+*Pick one of the 3 following options: Good & Cheap, Fast & Good or Cheap & Fast and fill in the following.*

 - 🕑 Deadline:
 - 💵 Budget: